pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetNodeTitle

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetNodeTitle() DaVinciFlowGraphDataRequestElementsNodeDataNodeTitle`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetNodeTitle() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesNodeTitle`

 GetNodeTitle returns the NodeTitle field if non-nil, zero value otherwise.

 ### GetNodeTitleOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetNodeTitleOk() (*DaVinciFlowGraphDataRequestElementsNodeDataNodeTitle, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetNodeTitleOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesNodeTitle, bool)`

 GetNodeTitleOk returns a tuple with the NodeTitle field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetNodeTitle

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetNodeTitle(v DaVinciFlowGraphDataRequestElementsNodeDataNodeTitle)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetNodeTitle(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesNodeTitle)`

 SetNodeTitle sets NodeTitle field to given value.